Advice

 The most common name for the American Civil War in modern American usage is simply “The Civil War”.
 Although rarely used during the war, the term “War Between the States” became widespread afterward in the Southern United States.
 In several European languages, the war is called “War of Secession”.

-READ ALSO: What is the traditional drink of Nigeria?
+READ ALSO: What is shameless product placement?

 What was the North called during the Civil War?